Curling Betting Guide

 As betting on curling becomes more popular we can expect more and more betting markets to become available.

-One style of betting that is very popular in many other sports is to break up games into different sections and bet on them individually – like betting on who will make more yards in the first quarter in a football match, who will score more points in the final quarter of an NBA game, or the second half score of a soccer match.
+One style of betting that is very popular in many other sports like football, is to break up games into different sections and bet on them individually – like betting on who will make more yards in the first quarter in a football match, who will score more points in the final quarter of an NBA game, or the second half score of a soccer match or the Super Bowl.

 Since a curling match is divided into ten separate ends, it makes these types of bets very well suited to the sport.
 We expect to see the ability to bet on each end of a curling match separately in the near future.
 It may even be possible already.
 This will open up a lot more betting opportunities.